cf814/bls_tool/README.md

 # bls_tool
-A tool to explore opportunities, skills and salaries via keyword search
+A tool to explore career opportunities, skills and salaries via keyword search

 ## to do
 compare LinkedIn, Glassdoor, Monster, O*Net search/content capabilities